nl2go/ansible-warrior/README.md

 ## Scenarios

-### Run Ansible Container

-Running Ansible inside a container gets rid of very annoying issues that might appear when running it directly on the host a.k.a the "works on my machine" issue set, which includes:
+Using Ansible inside a container gets rid of very annoying issues that might appear when running it directly on the host a.k.a the "works on my machine" issue set, which includes:

  - Missing dependencies